amida-tech/orange-api/docs/src/patients.md

 modify (for `read`) or even read (for `none`) any details (or medications or etc) of this patient again, unless another user with `write` access reshares the patient with them.

+If the user's access is changed to `none` and the patient is not shared with any other users, then the patient and all its data _will be deleted_.

 + Parameters
     + patientid (integer, required)